brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 <img src="/assets/images/replication/async_failure.png">

-You may be asking ourself
+You may be asking yourself

 > "Jezz, but what are the chances of a failure happening right at THAT moment?!"